bmann/bmcnotes/pages/Blog Colophon.md

 - It's archives all the way down!
 This is the archive version of how I've run my blog over the years.
-- The [[Colophon]] page covers "this" site, which is sort of a superset archive.
+- The [[Colophon]] page covers "this" site, which is sort of a superset archive of notes and longer form articles -
-- The plan is I'll keep it active from now on in this Digital Notes Garden format.
 - ## July 2020 - current
 	- The long(er) form content from the (original) `blog.bmannconsulting.com` has all been imported here.
-	- I swapped that blog domain to [[Micro.blog]], and that's where I post photos and short content, and sort of more non tech bloggy content.
-Yes, there is a [colophon there too](https://blog.bmannconsulting.com/colophon).
+	- That domain is now hosted at [[Micro.blog]], which is where I post photos and short content, and sort of more non tech bloggy content.
+	- Yes, there is a [colophon there too](https://blog.bmannconsulting.com/colophon), but mostly I'm not going to tinker with MicroBlog.
+Until I do
 - ## May 2020
 	- This blog is currently powered by [Jekyll 4](http://jekyllrb.com) hosted on [Netlify](http://netlify.com).
 Netlify builds the site from a private git repo on Github.
 	- I write short [social posts](https://blog.bmannconsulting.com/archives/social/) on my phone via [micropub](https://blog.bmannconsulting.com/tags/micropub/).
 There are a variety of [micropub clients](https://indieweb.org/micropub-clients) you can browse on the IndieWeb site.
 The [Indigenous native app for iOS](https://indieweb.org/Indigenous_for_iOS) works most reliably.